rapid7/insightconnect-plugins/plugins/cisco_umbrella_reporting/help.md

 # Requirements

-* Requires an API Key and Secret from Cisco Umbrella
+* Requires an API Key and Secret from Cisco Umbrella (Legacy API Key) - In the links section it's described how to create/refresh/delete it)
 * Requires Cisco Umbrella organization ID

 # Documentation